 Family Abuse Center / Resident Advocate - Family Abuse Center is hiring a part-time Resident Advocate.
 The primary responsibilities of the Resident Advocates (RA) are to provide crisis intervention and referrals on the 24-hour crisis line and provide resident assistance to those in the 24-hour shelter.
 To apply send a resume and cover letter to [email protected]

 Act Locally Waco Book Club

-The Act Locally Waco book club meets every other month to discuss books about issues that we think are important to Waco.
-For details about when and where we meet or zoom link, please click here to subscribe to our email distribution list.
+The Act Locally Waco book club meets every other month (except in the summer) to discuss books about issues that we think are important to Waco.
+For details about when and where we meet, please click here to subscribe to our email distribution list.